* GDP, jobless claims raise expectations of Fed tapering

 Still, the Japanese bourse is up 8 percent since early November, and 46 percent on the year so far.

-Elsewhere in forex, the Canadian dollar sagged to 3-1/2-year lows after the Bank of Canada issued a dovish policy statement, highlighting the risks of weakening inflation.
+The Canadian dollar sagged to 3-1/2-year lows after the Bank of Canada issued a dovish policy statement, highlighting the risks of weakening inflation.